In what regions does Kids in a New Groove serve?

 What is the age limit?

-We currently provide music mentorship for youth in foster care that are ages 5 and older.
+We currently provide music mentorship for youth in foster care that are ages 5 to 22 years old.

 What type of lessons are available?